davquar/VoiceCRM/crm-skill/README.md

 ## Examples
 * "Add a new contact"
+* "Create a new person to my contact list"
 * "Create a reminder"
+* "Set a new notification about Michael Jordan"
-* "Register a new activity"
+* "Register a new activity with Elon Musk"
+* "Create a new relationship"

 ## Credits
 @fortym2